numpy/numpy/doc/neps/nep-0057-numpy-platform-support.rst

    - A previously used rule of thumb: >=0.5% of the user base should be on this platform.
 There may be reasons to deviate from this rule of thumb.

+     *Note: finding clean data sources isn't always easy.
+If wheels are already being shipped, for NumPy or for a comparable project, then download data from PyPI may be obtained through BigQuery.
+For new platforms, sources like the*
+     `Steam Hardware & Software Survey <https://store.steampowered.com/hwsurvey/?platform=combined>`__
+     *may have to be used.*

 4. Adding a non-wheel CI job for a platform to the NumPy CI matrix is much cheaper, and easily reverted in case of problems.
 The bar for adding such